gbhl/bhl-europe/portal/drupal/www/sites/all/modules/it4care/ckeditor/README.txt

 that will work in a similar way as Filtered HTML (will only allow specified tags), but in a much better way - i.e. it will not strip inline styles that CKEditor is using when formatting text or images after the page is saved.
 To create such an input format, you will need an HTML filter.
-The most popular module that provides a HTML filter:
+The list below presents two of the most popular modules that provide HTML filters:

  - HTML Purifier - the most popular and powerful, although according to some claims it might be a bit slow http://drupal.org/project/htmlpurifier